top of page

 No one knows when Jesus will return (Matthew 24:36), but the Bible has told us major events to watch out for as his return approaches.

-The most significant of these is the return of Israel as a nation to the land in 1948, nearly 1900 years after Jerusalem was destroyed by the Romans in AD70 (Luke 21:20-24).
+The most significant of these is the return of Israel as a nation to the land in 1948, nearly 1900 years after Jerusalem was destroyed by the Romans in AD70.
+As foretold, their removal from the land was only for a time (Luke 21:20-24).

 Take the next step